hashmapinc/tempus-edge/protobuf-definitions/README.md

 If you add new message protocols or message types, make sure to update the [README in the edge apps directory](../applications/README.md).

 ## Building
-At this point, only Scala protobuf compiling is automated in this directory.
+At this point, only Scala and Golang protobuf compiling is automated in this directory.
 Other languages will have to be compiled manually using `protoc`.

+### Scala
 Build using:
 ```bash
 mvn package